Minimally Invasive Spine Surgery

 Not all patients and not all conditions can be treated via a minimally invasive approach.
 Your surgeon at the Texas Spine & Neurosurgery Center will discuss your condition with you at the time of your consultation and inform you if surgery is appropriate at all.
 If surgery is appropriate, he will discuss whether a minimally invasive technique may be an option.

-Minimally Invasive Neurosurgery Consultation
+Minimally Invasive Neurosurgery Consultation in Houston, TX

 If you’re considering minimally invasive spine surgery then contact Texas Spine & Neurosurgery Center today to set up your consultation – (281) 313-0031.